 There are other times, however, when jealousy doesn’t have to be toxic but can prove itself to be an ally.
-For example, one might feel threatened by a new co-worker who seems to be getting ready to take over one’s position.
-In such cases, jealousy might become a positive motivator to improve or put an effort into one’s actions.
-However, the question is - where is a line between the positive type of jealousy that can spice up a relationship or increase one’s motivation, and the negative one which drives an individual to destroy their partner’s belongings, or to undermine their co-worker’s efforts?
+For example, we might feel threatened by a new co-worker who seems to be getting ready to take over our position.
+In such cases, jealousy might become a positive motivator to improve or put an effort into our actions.
+However, the question is - where is a line between the positive type of jealousy that can spice up a relationship or increase one’s motivation, and the negative one which might drive an individual to destroy their partner’s belongings, or to undermine their co-worker’s efforts?
 The key is to know how much control one truly has.

 How to handle jealousy

 Jealousy does not only threaten our ‘right of ownership’ but also the core of our identity.
 When being jealous, we become insecure and anxious.
 Once again, it is caused by our belief that whatever we feel attached to, we own it, and whatever we own - defines who we are.
-Although it might be true that various relationships or possessions or social roles shape our identity, it is necessary to understand that our identity is not entirely our self - it is merely a social projection or an act that helps others to define or label us.
+Although it might be true that various relationships or possessions or social roles shape our identity, it is necessary to understand that our identity defines only a part of our self - it is merely a social projection or an act that helps others to define or label us.
 Identity is very different to who we truly are.
 I might be defined as a coach by the society, but it doesn’t mean that my whole self is a coach.
-Being a coach is just a part of the whole complexity of the self.
+Being a coach is just a part of the whole complexity of my self.

 Remaining flexible in the face of changing circumstances is what can remedy feelings of jealousy.
 When we understand that our identity is not a reflection of the totality of ourselves, but a mere part, it is much easier to deal with threats to anything that defines our identity.
 The whole point is that all of us feel jealous - it’s an inbuilt evolutionary mechanism serving as a protection of our relationships and relations to various objects, such as material possessions or social roles.
-And although we cannot simply remove this mechanism, we can learn to handle it in a more efficient way without entirely compromising our sense of self or emotional security, by allowing ourselves to understand that we do not own anyone, that there is enough material possessions for everyone, and that social roles change accordingly to our current abilities and desires.
-But most importantly, it is the realisation that such social or external identity is not a reflection of the totality of ourselves that helps us to let go of wanting to control and own everything and everyone, and thus reduces the feelings of jealousy.
-We are pretty good at clinging and attaching ourselves - why not also improving the polar opposite of this mechanism and learn to let go?
+And although we cannot simply remove this mechanism, we can learn to handle it in a more efficient way without entirely compromising our sense of self or emotional security - by allowing ourselves to understand that we do not own anyone, that there is enough material possessions for everyone, and that social roles change accordingly to our current abilities and desires.
+But most importantly, it is our realisation about the fact that such social or external identity is not a reflection of the totality of our self that helps us to let go of wanting to control and own everything and everyone, thus reducing the feelings of jealousy.
+We are pretty good at clinging and attaching ourselves - why not also improving the polar opposite of this mechanism and learning to let go?